 Choose the MathZoom™ command to get a closer look at the equation.

 toggle the zoomed state.
-Clicking in a zoomed equation while holding the Shift
+Clicking a zoomed equation while depressing the Shift

-key down will unzoom all equations in the page.
-Warning: If the equation
+key will unzoom all equations in the page.
+Note: If the equation

 contains interactive parts that respond to mouse clicks, zoom/unzoom can only be